3drobotics/solodevguide/book/example-stillframe.md

 This example requires you to [install the packages](uploading.html#installing-packages) `gst-plugins-good-jpeg gst-plugins-base-tcp`.
 </aside>

-This example provides a RESTful API on port `8080` that can be accessed from Solo.When the HTTP endpoint is hit, it uses `gstreamer` to grab a frame from the video feed and provide it as a response.
+This example provides a RESTful API on port `8080` that can be accessed from Solo.
+When the HTTP endpoint is hit, it uses `gstreamer` to grab a frame from the video feed and provide it as a response.
 We also include an example app that allows you to grab a frame in your web browser.

 Our API definition is simple: every request to the `/jpeg` endpoint fetches a new frame from the video feed.